aptos-labs/developer-docs/apps/docusaurus/docs/sdks/legacy-ts-sdk/typescript-sdk-overview.md

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-This document describes the main features and components of the Aptos Legacy TypeScript SDK.
+This document describes the main features and components of the Legacy TypeScript SDK.

-The [Aptos Legacy TypeScript SDK](https://github.com/aptos-labs/aptos-core/tree/main/ecosystem/typescript/sdk) provides APIs and interfaces you can use to interact with the Aptos blockchain for reading the blockchain state and for sending your transaction to the Aptos blockchain.
+The [Legacy TypeScript SDK](https://github.com/aptos-labs/aptos-core/tree/main/ecosystem/typescript/sdk) provides APIs and interfaces you can use to interact with the Aptos blockchain for reading the blockchain state and for sending your transaction to the Aptos blockchain.

-The Aptos Legacy TypeScript SDK has three logical layers:
+The Legacy TypeScript SDK has three logical layers:

 1. Client layer – Responsible on communication with the blockchain server.
 2. Core layer – Exposes the functionalities needed by most applications.
 3. Plugins layer – Implementation of different use cases such as Token, NFT, ANS, etc.

-See below a high-level architecture diagram of the Aptos Legacy TypeScript SDK.
+See below a high-level architecture diagram of the Legacy TypeScript SDK.

 <ThemedImage
 alt="Signed Transaction Flow"